best-practice-and-impact/qa-of-code-guidance/book/managers_guide.md

 [Modular code](modular_code.md) makes it easier to understand, update and reuse the code.

-* Logic should be written as functions, so that it can be reused consistently and tested.
+* You should write logic as functions, so that it can be reused consistently and tested.
-* Related functions should be grouped together in the same file, so that it is easy to find them.
+* You should group related functions together in the same file, so that it is easy to find them.
-* Logic with different responsibilities (e.g., reading data versus transforming data) should be clearly separated.
+* You should clearly separate logic with different responsibilities (e.g., reading data versus transforming data).
-* When code can be reused for other analyses, it should be stored and shared as a package.
+* When code can be reused for other analyses, you should store and share this as a package.

 ### How easy is it to adjust the way that the analysis runs?

 [Configuration files](configuration.md) allow you to change the way the code runs without editing the code.

-* Parts of the code that may change should be stored in separate configuration files.
+* You should store parts of the code that may change in separate configuration files.
 * Things that often change in analysis code include input and output file paths, reference dates and model parameters.